 Latest Updates on GST Council Meetings

-40th GST Council Meeting is most likely to be held on Friday, 12th June 2020 via video conferencing.
-Issues such as feasibility of waiving the GSTR-3B late fee since August 2017 and deciding the measures for GST revenue augmentation shall be tabled.
+40th GST Council Meeting was held on Friday, 12th June 2020 via video conferencing.
 For more details, read our article on 40th GST Council meeting.

 Highlights of the 39th GST Council Meeting